China issues US travel alert warning of official harassment

 BEIJING (AP) — China issued a travel warning for the U.S. on Tuesday, saying Chinese visitors have been interrogated, interviewed and subjected to other forms of what it called harassment by U.S. law enforcement agencies.

 The warning urges Chinese citizens and Chinese-funded bodies in the U.S. to step up their safety awareness and preventative measures and respond “appropriately and actively.”
-It was issued by the Foreign Ministry, as well as the Chinese Embassy and consulates in the U.S.
+It was issued by the foreign ministry, as well as the Chinese Embassy and consulates in the U.S.

-The warning comes amid an increasingly bitter trade dispute between the sides and tougher immigration enforcement by the Trump administration.
+The warning comes amid an increasingly bitter trade dispute between Beijing and Washington and tougher immigration enforcement by the Trump administration.

-Also Tuesday, China’s Ministry of Culture and Tourism issued its own travel alert for the U.S., noting the high frequency of shootings, robberies and theft in the country.
-Chinese students abroad were also urged Monday to assess the risks involved given tightened visa restrictions.
+China’s Ministry of Culture and Tourism issued its own travel alert for the U.S. on Tuesday, noting the high frequency of shootings, robberies and theft in the country.
+Chinese students abroad were urged on Monday to assess the risks involved given tightened visa restrictions.

 The alerts are valid until Dec.
 31.